NicholasFarrow/nicholasfarrow.github.io/_pages/draft.md

 To test our hypothesis, we measured the eccentricity of GW190425 using the LIGO/Virgo gravitational wave data so that we could compare it to expected eccentricities of simulated unstable case BB binaries.

 ![Results](/assets/images/pofe_v_e.png){: style="display: block;"}
-*The main plot from our paper, showing probabilities of very small eccentricities ($$\log_{10}$$ scale) from the GW190425 signal and of simulated unstable case BB mass transfer binaries.*
+*The main plot from our paper, showing probabilities of very small eccentricities ($$\log_{10}$$ scale) from the GW190425 signal and of simulated unstable case BB mass transfer binaries.
+Shown at a frequency of 10Hz.*

-It may be possible that GW190425 formed through unstable case BB mass transfer.
-However we were not able to distinguish the small eccentricities of GW190425 as the binary had circularised to e<0.007 at 10Hz by the time the binary was detectable by Advanced LIGO/Virgo.
-Though we do find that future detectors, such as the space based [LISA](https://en.wikipedia.org/wiki/Laser_Interferometer_Space_Antenna) mission will be able to detect gravitational waves at lower freqeuencies, allowing us to resolve eccentricities that will allow us to distinguish unstable case BB mass transfer binaries.
+It is possible that GW190425 formed through unstable case BB mass transfer.
+However we were not able to distinguish the small eccentricity of GW190425 as binaries that form through this channel have circularised to $$e<10^{-4}$$ by the time they're detectable by Advanced LIGO/Virgo (a minimum frequency of 20Hz).
+Though we do find that future detectors which are able to detect gravitational waves at lower frequencies, such as the [Cosmic Explorer](https://cosmicexplorer.org/) and the space based [LISA](https://en.wikipedia.org/wiki/Laser_Interferometer_Space_Antenna) mission, will enable us to resolve these eccentricities and allow us to distinguish unstable case BB mass transfer binaries.

-In my next post I hope to cover: some technical details of our method from Isobel Romero-Shaw, who led our team in measuring the eccentricity of GW190425; how we simulated eccentricities of unstable case BB mass transfer binaries; and some further prospects in measuring the eccentricity of merging neutron stars.
+In a later post I hope to cover: some technical details of our method from Isobel Romero-Shaw, who led our team in measuring the eccentricity of GW190425; how we simulated eccentricities of unstable case BB mass transfer binaries; and some further prospects in measuring the eccentricity of merging neutron stars.

 For more details and citations, see my [honours thesis](/assets/thesis.pdf) and [our paper](https://arxiv.org/abs/2001.06492) that is currently awaiting publication.